zaiisao/Documentation/en/Video/start_call_android.md

 After initializing the RtcEngine object and setting the local video view (for a video call), you can call the `joinChannel` method to join a channel.
 In this method, set the following parameters:

-* token: Pass a token that identifies the role and privilege of the user.
+* `token`: Pass a token that identifies the role and privilege of the user.
 You can set it as one of the following values:
   * `NULL`.
   * A temporary token generated in Console.
 A temporary token is valid for 24 hours.
 For details, see [Get a Temporary Token](https://docs.agora.io/en/Agora%20Platform/token?platform=All%20Platforms#get-a-temporary-token).
   * A token generated at the server.
 This applies to scenarios with high-security requirements.
 For details, see [Generate a token from Your Server](../../en/Video/token_server.md).